-Other current positions: Ulrik Bengtsson is also a board member and advisor at Game Nation.
+Other current positions: Ulrik Bengtsson is also Chair of the board and advisor at Game Nation and Chair of the board at Hostelworld plc.

 Previously held positions: Ulrik Bengtsson was recently Chief Operating Officer at Virgin Media.
 Prior to joining Virgin Media, he was the former Group Chief Executive Officer at William Hill where he has also held the position as Chief Digital Officer.
 Before joining William Hill he served as Group Chief Executive Officer and President at Betsson.